-STURGIS AREA MUNICIPAL COOPERATIVE

-The relationship between the City of Sturgis and its surrounding townships and municipalities is increasingly important.
+STURGIS AREA MUNICIPAL COOPERATIVE The relationship between the City of Sturgis and its surrounding townships and municipalities is increasingly important.
 Given the need for greater collaboration and cost-sharing in today's economy, communication is critical.
 The City and Burr Oak Township, Fawn River Township, Sturgis Township, Sherman Township have formed a cooperative to discuss issues and ways for area municipalities to collaborate, cooperate and, where possible, consolidate now and in the future.
 This effort is expected to create more C3 activities in the future.

-Partners: Burr Oak Township, Fawn River Township, Sturgis Township, Sherman Township opportunities.
+Partners: Burr Oak Township, Fawn River Township, Sturgis Township, Sherman Township Benefits: Increased communication between municipalities and development of C3 opportunities.
 No direct cost savings.